mattjmorrison/dotfiles/README.md

  alt="JarrodCTaylor" title="JarrodCTaylor" align="left" />

-In my opinion *which I respect very much* what you have stumbled across right here is the best dotfiles money can buy, and they are priced to move.
-I have and continue to spend a ridiculous amount of time grooming and enhancing this treasure trove of developer tools.
-So if you love the command line, and I know you do, then do yourself a favor and grab a copy and get coding.
+In my opinion *which I respect very much* what you have stumbled across right here is the best dotfiles money can buy, and they're priced to move.
+This venerable treasure trove of developer tools is worthy of your time and attention.
+So if you love the command line, and I know you do, then grab a copy and get coding.

 ## Installation